allegro/blog/_posts/2021-04-09-python-logging.md

 ```

-## Interesting and useful "side effect"
+## Interesting and useful „side effect”

 Usually it's hard to distinguish log entries from various users.
 Eg. if you have error in
 your code and you find `IndexError`,  you cannot be **really sure** to which request does it